 Also, you need to let your eyebrows fade as much as possible if you want crisp results.
 Some artists recommend you let your brows fade 60-90% before the touch up, to get the best results, as similar as possible to those after the initial treatment.

 But if the strokes are blurry, the new strokes may not look as crisp as after the initial treatment.
 This depends on the artist’s technique as well.
-If the artists didn’t microblade your eyebrows properly, i.e. if they went too deep into the dermis, there is a risk of blurry strokes.
+If the artists didn’t microblade your eyebrows properly, i.e. if they went too deep, there is a risk of blurry strokes.

 And What About All the Future Touch Ups?

 The more color you add in the future touch ups over the years to come, the less crisp your hair strokes will be.
 Yes, great microblading artists are able to keep the crisp look as long as possible, but be prepared that at some point you may have to switch to getting some shading or powder brows, to avoid the blurry hair strokes look of your eyebrows.

 How Much Does Microblading Touch Up After a Year Cost?